thiagofernandes101/IBM-Devops-and-Software-Engineering/IntroductionToAgileDevelopmentAndScrum.md

 ### <ins>How teams should be aligned</ins>
 - Teams are loosely coupled, tightly aligned.
 You want them to be loosely coupled and you don't want a lot of dependency between teams, but you want the teams to be aligned, because they are building a single application.

-- Then each team has its own mission, which should be aligned with the business (like a mini startup).
-If a e-commerce was developed with 50 developers, they should not be together in one big team like when working in a monolith pattern, but break them up into smaller teams with ownership of the business area (an order team, an accounts team, a shopkart team and a recommendation team for instances).
+- The teams in an organization should have their own missions and objectives that align with the overall business goals, similar to a mini startup.
+For example, if an e-commerce platform is being developed with 50 developers, it is advisable to divide them into smaller teams based on the ownership of business areas, rather than having them work as a large team in a monolithic pattern.
+These teams could include an order team, an accounts team, a shopkart team, and a recommendation team, among others, each with a specific focus on their respective area of the business.

-- Each team should have end-to-end responsability, since you want them to build the application, run it and debug it in production.
+- Each team should have end-to-end responsibility, since you want them to build the application, run it and debug it in production.

 - The team should have a long term mission.
 The long-term mission is usually around a single business domain.

 ### <ins>Autonomy is important</ins>
 - It's motivating - and motivated people build better stuff.

-- It's fast - decisions happen locally in the team leavel rather than waiting for decisions to come down on high.
+- It's fast - decisions happen locally in the team level rather than waiting for decisions to come down on high.

 - It minimizes handoffs and waiting, so teams don't get bogged down.
 The get to make their own decisions and get to run at their on speed.

-### <ins>The agile dilema</ins>
+### <ins>The agile dilemma</ins>

 ![Wall of confusion](Assets/The%20agile%20dilema.png)

 - This graphic, the wall of confusion, was made famous by Andrew Clay Schafer, but it's all about the diametrically opposed metrics that we use with development and operations.
 Development wants change, they are measured on getting new changes out into production.
-Whereareas operations are measured on stability.
+Whereas operations are measured on stability.

 - These are diametrically opposed views.

 ### <ins>The entire organization must be Agile</ins>
 ![Part of the organization is Agile](Assets/Only%20part%20of%20the%20organization%20is%20Agile.png)

 - The organization doesn't become Agile.
-It doesn't metter that your development team is Agile, if the DevOps team is not.
+It doesn't matter that your development team is Agile, if the DevOps team is not.

 - In this case, the project was waiting for a ticket to be completed so the application could be deployed.

-### <ins>Agile + DevOps = Aligment</ins>
+### <ins>Agile + DevOps = Alignment</ins>
 |     **The goal of Agile**     	|                                 **The goals of DevOps**                                 	|
 |:-----------------------------:	|:---------------------------------------------------------------------------------------:	|
 | Develop software faster       	| Accelerate time to market                                                               	|